-- Part-time and full-time jobs
+- Part-time and full-time jobs Job search techniques

-- Volunteer opportunities

-- Career planning

-- Job search techniques

-- Resumé and cover letter assistance

 INSTITUTIONAL REVIEW BOARD (IRB) USE OF HUMAN SUBJECTS IN RESEARCH

 Federal regulations and Concordia University Wisconsin (CUW) policy require that any research involving human subjects must come before the Institutional Review Board (IRB) for review and approval.
 This policy pertains to projects for classes, independent studies, thesis and dissertation research, as well as faculty/student collaborative projects.
 Each research protocol involving human subjects must be reviewed and approved by the IRB prior to beginning the project.
 While investigators may contact organizations from which subjects might be recruited, contacting subjects for recruitment or obtaining consent are prohibited actions until IRB approval is received.
 Examples of research activities that would fall under IRB purview include: